IJSComplexMatter/dtmm/doc/tutorial.rst

 >>> out = dtmm.transfer_field(field, data, eff_data = eff_data)

-For even higher accuracy, in more non-uniform systems where the mean dielectric tensor varies considerably across the layers you should define the effective medium for each of the layers separately as:
+For even higher accuracy, in more non-uniform systems where the mean dielectric tensor varies considerably across the layers you should define the effective medium for each of the layers separately:

 >>> n_layers = len(data[0])
 >>> eff_data = dtmm.data.eff_data(data, ("uniaxial",)*n_layers)

-which performs averaging of the dielectric tensor only across the individual layer which defines a unique effective data for each of the layers.
+which performs averaging of the dielectric tensor only across the individual layer and defines a unique effective data for each of the layers.
 You can also do:

 >>> out = dtmm.transfer_field(field, data, eff_data = ("uniaxial",)*n_layers)